Miriam Laufer: Early life and education

-Miriam Laufer was born in Lodz, Poland on November 15, 1918 to Sara Perl Ickowitz and Heinrich Ickowitz.
+Miriam Laufer was born in Lodz, Poland, on November 15, 1918, to Sara Perl Ickowitz and Heinrich Ickowitz.
 Three years later her family moved to Berlin, Germany, and shortly after her father abandoned the family.
 Her mother placed Miriam and her brother into a culturally and academically progressive children's home in Berlin called Ahava.
 While living at Ahava Laufer became involved in stage set design and was very active in their art studio.
 In 1934 Youth Aliyah helped the Jewish children's home, including Miriam, emigrated to Haifa, then part of Palestine.

 While in Haifa, Laufer studied painting with Zvi Mairovich as well as graphic design with Hermann Struck.
 She entered the Bezalel Art School in Jerusalem in 1938 on a scholarship.
 There she studied graphics with Joseph Budko and painting with Mordecai Ardon, who had studied at the Bauhaus.
 In 1941, after graduating from Bezalel, Laufer married Sigmund Laufer, an artist she met while studying at Bezalel.

 Miriam and Sigmund Laufer continued to work as artists after emigrating to New York City in 1947.
 The couple had two daughters, Susan Bee (b.1952) and Abigail Laufer (b.1956).

 Career

 In the mid 1940s Laufer worked as a professional designer in Tel Aviv, Israel.
 She created signs for the British Army in Hebrew, Polish, Arabic, Greek, Urdu, French, and English using her graphic expertise.
 After her move to America, Laufer used her artistic training to work in various commercial art field including illustration, graphic design, and calligraphy.
-From 1961-1963 she worked as a teaching assistant for the artists Samuel Adler and Leo Manso in the New York University art department.
+From 1961 to 1963 she worked as a teaching assistant for the artists Samuel Adler and Leo Manso in the New York University art department.